The Gospel Voices · A Four-Book Series

 Narrated by the Disciple Whom Jeshua Loved

 The last one writing.
-The longest waiting.
-He begins before time, ends after the pen is set down, and leaves a single claim: the light was never overcome.
+He goes furthest back, before time, before Abraham, before the first word.
+He sets down the pen with a single claim: the light that shines in the darkness has not been overcome.
 It is still shining.

 Coming Soon